shortcut/shortcut-authentication-ios/AppleAuthentication/Documentation/AppleAuthentication.md

     }
     .store(in: &cancellables)
 ```
-### Get the Apple Id credential state from given user id:
+### Get AppleID credential state:
-`AppleIdCredentialSate` is an enum which represents the states of AppleID credentials.
-For example,  `.authorize` or `.revoked`.
+Use getCredentialState to get `AppleIdCredentialSate`. `AppleIdCredentialSate` is an enum which represents the states of AppleID credentials.
+For example:  `.authorize` or `.revoked`.
 ```
 appleAuthentication.getCredentialState(for: userId)
     .receive(on: RunLoop.main)